 We promote positive learning behaviours which reflect the values and skills needed for future success.
-This brings to life our motto of ‘Inspiration, Aspiration, excellence.’
+This brings to life our motto: ‘Inspiration, Aspiration, excellence.’

 We employ a topic themed curriculum where connections in concepts and skills are made and built upon across the curriculum enabling the children to learn and impact matters of value in our community and beyond.

 Our curriculum is driven by the following characteristics:

 -To ensure all children make good progress from their starting point by building on children’s prior learning and gaps in understanding being swiftly closed.
 There is a clear progression of knowledge and skills across the school in each subject that ensures teachers pitch lessons and next steps accurately and enables secure and robust assessments.

 -To ensure we are consistently ambitious in our expectations when mapping individual provision across the school to ensure all children make good progress regardless of any barrier to learning or individual starting point.

 -To develop an understanding of how our children learn best, by explicitly teaching and celebrating both positive learning behaviours and a growth mindset.
 Children are also taught the skills of editing and redrafting and how to critically assess their own and peers work.